 Nemanja Matic (Midfielder)

 Originally a playmaker, Matic was converted into a defensive midfielder by Portuguese club Benfica, and this move has certainly brought out the best of the Serbian.
 He played a big role in Chelsea's Premier League title win in 2016/17, before reuniting with former boss Jose Mourinho at Manchester United.
 He has made 36 appearances for the national side since 2008 and is crucial to the Serbs defensive efforts.

 Branislav Ivanovic (Defender)

 Matic's former teammate was a rock for Chelsea, and although he will be 34 by the time everything kicks off in Russia, the now Zenit Saint Petersburg player will be critical to the chances of the Serbians.
-Ivanovic made 261 appearances for the English champions, and was describe by Jose Mourinho as one of the club's best ever signings.
+Ivanovic made 261 appearances for the English champions and was described by Jose Mourinho as one of the club's best-ever signings.

 Aleksandar Kolarov (Defender)